mobizt/FirebaseClient/README.md

             if (app.ready())
             {
                 // your other code here
-                // For non-callback stream, you can check the information that provided from AsyncResult that assigned with the asyn get function with SSE option (stream)
+                // For non-callback stream, you can check the information that provided from AsyncResult that assigned with the asyn get function with SSE mode (HTTP Streaming)
             }
             vTaskDelay(10 / portTICK_PERIOD_MS);
         }